 Table of Contents

-There’s no flat rate for Invisalign treatment because it all depends on how many office visits and aligners your condition requires.
+There’s no flat rate for Invisalign treatment because the cost all depends on how many office visits and aligners your condition requires.
 The only way to get a specific estimate for your customized treatment plan is to consult your dentist or orthodontist.